Welcome to HALA

 HALA Board member Don Hatch has just published a book entitled The Road Not Travelled.
 Read about it in this special issue of the Enlightenment.
 You can also buy a copy of it at our next HALA meeting.

-Read Goldie Emerson's most recent article in the London Free Press, "Humanism essential to good religion"
+Read Goldie Emerson's most recent article in the London Free Press, "Science, absent of greed, benefits humankind"

 Download Tony Martin's interesting Powerpoint presentation on Humanism and the Founding Fathers of the US from our meeting on October 8.